hmrc/vat-service-guide/source/documentation/obligations.html.md

 <a href="figures/future-obligations.png" target="blank">Open the future obligations process diagram in a new tab</a>.

-1. Business signs in to Gov Gateway account
+1. Business signs in to Government Gateway account
 2. Business views previous returns in BTA
 3. Business views when their next return is due in BTA
 4. Business views when their next payment is due and what they owe